Canadians have to tamp down COVID-19 to save Christmas, PM Trudeau says | Health

 Canadians have to tamp down COVID-19 to save Christmas, PM Trudeau says

-Canadians have time to tamp down the surging second wave of COVID-19 by Christmas if they act now, Prime Minister Justin Trudeau said on Friday, as some provinces impose new health restrictions.
+Canadians have time to tamp down the surging second wave of COVID-19 by Christmas if they act now, Prime Minister Justin Trudeau said on Friday, as he urged provincial leaders to impose more health restrictions for the second time this week.
+"What we do in the coming days and weeks will determine what we get to do at Christmas," Trudeau said at a news conference.

-"If you want to gather with your loved ones at Christmas, even in a restrained way, we're going to have to make sure that we change the trendlines on this COVID crisis right now," Trudeau said in an interview with 980 CFPL radio in London, Ontario.
-In Canada, coronavirus cases rose by more than 5,500 on Thursday from the previous day, and the average daily increase over the previous week was 4,015.
+In Canada, new cases averaged 4,300 per day during the past week, and deaths averaged 55 per day.
+If the virus continues to spread at this pace, Canada will be recording more than 10,000 new cases per day by early December, Chief Medical Officer Theresa Tam said.
+Hospitals in some parts of the country are already filling up, she added.

-On Tuesday Trudeau scolded provincial leaders, who are in charge of introducing health restrictions, for acting too slowly to impose new measures during the second wave.
-That day, Manitoba announced a major shutdown.
-Saskatchewan's top health officials are expected to announce additional public health measures later on Friday as transmission spikes there.
+"Fires are burning in so many different areas, and right now is the time to get those under control," Tam said.
+Apart from the Atlantic provinces, where borders are closed to visitors from elsewhere in Canada and abroad, cases are rising across the country.
+"Provinces need to make the right decisions around bringing in rules that will limit close contacts, limit the spread of COVID-19," Trudeau said, three days after first urging premiers, who are in charge of health restrictions, to act before it is too late to get the second wave under control.

 - READ MORE ON: